x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

    Get-MailPublicFolder -ResultSize Unlimited | Export-CliXML Cloud_MEPF.xml
    ```

+    Note:
+Post migration, if external emails fail to MEPF in EXO with error 5.7.13 or 5.4.1, ensure the public folder has "CreateItems" permission enabled for anonymous user and [Domain Based Edge Blocking (DBEB)] (https://docs.microsoft.com/en-us/exchange/mail-flow-best-practices/use-directory-based-edge-blocking) is disabled for the email domain configured on the public folder.

 ## Known issues

 The following are common public folder migration issues that you may encounter in your organization.